 E. Harris Baum, Esquire is a past president of KI and currently serves on the board of the synagogue.
 He is chair of the Board of Governors of the Civil War Museum of Philadelphia and is a member of the Fairmount Park Commission.
 He is Hon.
 Consul General for the Republic of Korea by appointment of the U. S. State Department and the government of Seoul, Korea working to encourage and furthering cooperation between Korean and Pennsylvania business in order to mutually expand their markets.
 In addition Baum is a Trustee of the Rudin Foundation which selects Israeli scholarship recipients to attend the Hebrew University in Jerusalem.
 Baum is a member of Zarwin Baum’s Business Practice, Casualty Defense, Professional Liability & Malpractice, and Environmental Practice groups.

-Founded in 1960, Zarwin Baum DeVito Kaplan Schaer Toddy P.C. is a full-service Philadelphia based law firm with offices in Bethlehem, Pa., as well as Jersey City and Marlton, NJ.
+Founded in 1960, Zarwin Baum DeVito Kaplan Schaer Toddy P.C. is a full-service Philadelphia based law firm with offices in Harrisburg, Pa., as well as Jersey City and Marlton, NJ.